Five takeaways from the US Super Tuesday primary races

 Keep readinglist of 3 items

-‘Uncommitted’: US voters protest Biden’s Gaza policy
+‘Uncommitted’: US voters protest Biden’s policy on Gaza

 What is Super Tuesday and why is it important?
 All you need to know

-The result offered a glimmer of hope for Haley, a former United Nations ambassador and South Carolina governor.
-Haley has long trailed Trump in national and state-level polls.
-Her victory in Vermont, however, comes on the heels of her win in Sunday’s Republican primary in Washington, DC — two results that may fuel her long-shot campaign to continue chugging along.

-Likewise, Biden faced protests at the ballot box over his stance on Israel’s war in Gaza.
-He also suffered a relatively minor loss in the US territory of American Samoa.
+But it wasn’t enough to keep the former South Carolina governor and United Nations ambassador in the race.
+On Wednesday morning, just hours after the Super Tuesday results trickled in, Haley suspended her campaign for the White House.

+Haley’s departure from the race, and President Biden’s overwhelming success on Super Tuesday – his only loss was in the US territory of American Samoa – mean a rematch of the 2020 presidential campaign is virtually guaranteed.

 Super Tuesday marks the most pivotal date on the primary calendar, as the day when the most states vote.
-They included the two most populous — California and Texas — as well as battleground states like Minnesota and Virginia.
+They included the two most populous, California and Texas, as well as battleground states like Minnesota and Virginia.

 As a result, nearly a third of all party delegates for both Democrats and Republicans were up for grabs.
-While the night’s results were not enough for Trump or Biden to clinch their party’s nominations, they have both made strides in reaching the delegate threshold needed.
+While the night’s results were not enough for Trump or Biden to clinch their party’s nominations, they have both made significant strides in reaching the delegate threshold needed.
+A rematch of their match-up in the 2020 presidential race appears all but certain.

 Here are five takeaways from the 2024 Super Tuesday results.

-Haley’s big win in Vermont
+Haley wins big in Vermont but suspends campaign

-Super Tuesday has long been the bullseye that the Haley campaign has been aiming for.
+Super Tuesday had long been the bullseye that the Haley campaign was aiming for.

 “That’s as far as I’ve thought, in terms of going forward,” she said during the South Carolina primary, a race in her home state that she ultimately lost.

-But she pledged to keep going, and her efforts were rewarded on Super Tuesday with a key symbolic victory in Vermont, a state in the left-leaning New England region.
+On Super Tuesday, she managed to squeeze out a symbolic victory in Vermont, a state in the left-leaning New England region.

-Her campaign, however, still faces key questions about its longevity: Key donors like the Americans for Prosperity super PAC stepped away from her presidential bid in the wake of her defeat in South Carolina.
+But the inevitability of Trump’s nomination was beginning to discourage her donors with deep pockets.
+As one example, the Americans for Prosperity super PAC stepped away from her presidential bid following her defeat in South Carolina.

+Haley also had only compiled 89 delegates, far behind Trump’s total of 995, and the 1,215 overall delegates needed to secure the party’s nomination.

+“I congratulate him [Trump] and wish him well.
+I wish anyone well who would be America’s president,” Haley said on Wednesday morning as she announced she was suspending her campaign.
+“Our country is too precious to let our differences divide us.”

 Michael Fauntroy, a political science professor at George Mason University, told Al Jazeera that Haley’s Super Tuesday performance might be less significant as a reflection of her success – and more indicative of the weaknesses Trump faces going into the general election.